"Visual learners" use graphics to understand the world.

-These are the basics of adding data to your charts.
-PowerPoint starts with basic data populated in a spreadsheet, and you can modify it to include your own data.
+These are the basics of adding data to your PPT charts.
+PowerPoint starts with basic data populated in a spreadsheet.
+Change it to include your own data.

 After you've finished updating your data, we can think about styling it and changing the look and feel of the PowerPoint chart.